skip to main content

 Keep things at waist level

-If you’ve just had a c-section, one of the biggest things to keep in mind is that you’ve just had major surgery.
+If you’ve just had a C-section, one of the biggest things to keep in mind is that you’ve just had major surgery.
 Thanks to the new incision on your abdomen, even if it’s small, you might find it challenging to raise your arms above your head without pain or risking tearing your stitches.
 So don’t plan on reaching for objects high up for the first few weeks.
 If you can plan ahead—or have someone do it for you after you get home from the hospital—get anything you think you might need that’s out of reach and put it as close to waist level as possible to limit both reaching and bending over (which will also be really uncomfortable).

 Get someone to wash your hair